 The prolific Stuart Kaminsky’s Inspector Rostnikov series racked up 16 novels between 1981 and 2010, alongside about 50 other books by the same author without a Russian setting.
-Russia in Fiction has reviewed the first in the Rostnikov series (Death of a Dissident, 1981) and plans to review the last (A Whisper to the Living, 2010) before this blog reaches its century of books.
+Russia in Fiction has reviewed the first in the Rostnikov series (Death of a Dissident, 1981) and plans to review the last (A Whisper to the Living, 2010) at some point.

 Donald James has got a fair amount of coverage on this blog recently, including mention of his Inspector Konstantin Vadim trilogy —Monstrum (1997), The Fortune Teller (1999), and Vadim (2000).